bibo19842003/gerrit-document-cn-translation/rest-api-projects.md

   }
 ```

-### Set Dashboard
+### Create Dashboard
 ```
 'PUT /projects/{project-name}/dashboards/{dashboard-id}'
 ```

-Updates/Creates a project dashboard.
+Creates a project dashboard, if a project dashboard with the given dashboard ID doesn't exist yet.

 Currently only supported for the `default` dashboard.

-The creation/update information for the dashboard must be provided in
+The creation information for the dashboard must be provided in
 the request body as a `DashboardInput` entity.

 .Request